 The last Groundwater situation for Hampshire in 2024 was issued on 6 June 2024.

 The Environmental Agency (EA) use the groundwater level at Clanville Gate to inform them of the risk of flooding in the villages surrounding Andover.
 The EA also use a groundwater level of 84 m above sea level as the trigger point with Southern Water for the risk of major groundwater infiltration in the sewer network.
-Click on Andover Villages (Clanville) for the latest groundwater data.

 The last flood alert in 2024 was removed on Tuesday 28 May 2024 with a groundwater level at Clanville Gate of 89.27 m.